AngryCarrot789/FramePFX/README.md

 ### Windows only commands

 The projects in the solution use windows commands like mkdir and xcopy, which may not work on other platforms.
-I only have a Windows machine, so I can't really offer any alternatives.
-However, feel free to create a pull request on a more cross-platform solution!
+Feel free to create a pull request on a more cross-platform solution!

 The 8 DLLs just have to be in the same directly as the FramePFX-DesktopUI.exe executable